seandobs/psvn-suite/README.md

 # psvn-suite
 This is a suite of tools implementing an A* planner, and the 'Stratified Sampling with Duplicate Probabilities' search tree size predictor.
 These tools are all based around the PSVN problem domain description language, and the PSVN API.

 I wrote this software to help complete the Dissertation for my BSc (Hons.) in CS  at the University of Auckland in 2016.
-This project is not maintained, and was not written with the intention of being of used outside of the scope of my Uni work.
+This project is not maintained, and was not written with the intention of being useful outside of the scope of my Uni work.

 Compile with `make`